 Breaking old habits can be hard.
 But when your health is at stake, it’s never too late to make changes for the better.
 Some lifestyle changes might be easy for you.
 Others might be tough.
-So if you need help, talk with your doctor, family, or friends.
+So if you need help, talk with your doctor, family, and friends.

 Diet.
-Your health care provider will give you information on dietary changes that you may need to make, based on your situation.
+Your healthcare provider will give you information on dietary changes that you may need to make, based on your situation.
 Your provider may recommend that you see a registered dietitian for help with diet changes.

 Stop smoking.
-If you smoke, the time to quit is now!
+If you smoke, the time to quit is now.
 There’s no more time for excuses.
-Smoking raises blood pressure and damages arteries — both of which can lead to a stroke.
+Smoking raises blood pressure and damages arteries—both of which can lead to a stroke.
 To stop smoking, ask your doctor for help.
 Join a stop-smoking program.
 Make a list of reasons to quit, including that you'll lower your risk of lung cancer, and read it daily.